webmetrics/browsermob-proxy/README.md

   - downstreamKbps - Sets the downstream kbps
   - upstreamKbps - Sets the upstream kbps
   - latency - Add the given latency to each HTTP request
+  - enable - (true/false) a boolean that enable bandwidth limiter.
+By default the limit is disabled, although setting any of the properties above will implicitly enable throttling
+  - payloadPercentage - a number ]0, 100] specifying what percentage of data sent is payload. e.g. use this to take into account overhead due to tcp/ip.
  - POST /proxy/[port]/headers - Set and override HTTP Request headers.
 For example setting a custom User-Agent.
   - Payload data should be json encoded set of headers (not url-encoded)
  - POST /proxy/[port]/hosts - Overrides normal DNS lookups and remaps the given hosts with the associated IP address